 - A diagnostic interview and other tools used to determine relevant background in support of that diagnosis.

 - The evaluation should include treatments (e.g., medication, therapy) currently in use and provide a description of the expected progression of the disability over time (i.e., permanent/chronic vs. short-term/temporary).
 Information on medication side effects is useful and may be considered in accommodation decisions.

 - Onset, history, and prognosis of diagnosis and symptoms.

 - Functional limitations: Should be determined WITHOUT consideration of mitigating measures (i.e. medication, etc.).
 If condition is episodic in nature, level of functioning should be assessed based on active phase of symptoms.a.
 Major life activities that are functionally limited by the individual’s symptoms.b/c.
 Behavioral manifestations of the diagnosis that functionally limits the individual in the academic setting.
 Information to consider includes the severity pervasiveness, and frequency of symptoms.d.
 Any special considerations that should be made (i.e. side effects of medication, etc.)

 - Accommodations: A description of accommodations and services used in the past and recommended accommodations for the future.
-It is important to note that Services for Students with Disabilities makes the determination regarding what accommodations are appropriate in the University environment.
+It is important to note that Disability and Access makes the determination regarding what accommodations are appropriate in the University environment.